Demon-Lord-10/Bare-Metal/docs/03_rcc/rcc.md

 The HSI clock signal is generated from an internal 16 MHz RC oscillator and can be used directly as a system clock, or used as PLL input.
 The HSI RC oscillator has the advantage of providing a clock source at low cost (no external components).
 It also has a faster startup time than the HSE crystal oscillator however, even with calibration the frequency is less accurate than an external crystal oscillator or ceramic resonator.

-Note:The default clock is HSI if not configured.
+Note: The default clock is HSI if not configured.

 #### PLL (Phase Locked Loop):
 The PLL is used to generate a higher-speed system clock from a lower-frequency input clock source.
 It takes either HSI or HSE as its input reference clock and multiplies it up to produce a higher output frequency, allowing the microcontroller to run at its maximum system clock speed even though the input oscillators (HSI/HSE) run at lower frequencies.